rafaelurben/tamtour-livestreaming/README.md

 This is a tool used to control and display overlay animations in OBS Studio from a web browser.
 It is used for the [TamTour Trophy Live Streams](https://youtube.com/@tamtour_trophy).

+This project is no longer in active development because the TamTour Trophy ended.
+See [retrospective](docs/diverses/retrospective.md) for my thoughts about this project.

 ## Repo content

 This repository contains the following parts: